Big-Dream-Studios/Big-Dream-Studios.github.io/docs/Activity Tracking/endpoints.md

 --------------

+* GET `/api/PingActivity/{accountID}/{ticket}`

-`http(s)://ip/api/PingActivity/{accountID}/{ticket}` - This will ping the api to know the player is still online, this should be called every 60s or less from the client.
+ - This will ping the api to know the player is still online, this should be called every 60s or less from the client.

 Possible Results: